Tinkerforge/doc/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public void IPConnection::Destroy()

  Destroys the IP connection.
-The socket to the Brick Daemon will be closed and the thread of the IP connection terminated.
+The socket to the Brick Daemon will be closed and the threads of the IP connection terminated.

 Callback Configuration Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^